Skip to main content

-The Brewing Of Beer
+Michael Kyle: The Brewing Of Beer

-There are two main families of Beer: Ales and Lagers.
+There are two main families of Beer: Ales and Lagers

-Ales are top fermented and require much less conditioning time than lager.
-Ales are generally brewed at higher temperatures (between 15 - 24C or 60 - 75F) at these temperatures the yeast will produce a significant amount of esters and aromatic flavors in the ale.
-This will tend to give Ales “fruity” or floral compounds.
+Ale is top fermented and requires much less conditioning time than lager.
+Ales are generally brewed at higher temperatures (between 15 - 24 °C or 60 - 75 °F) at these temperatures, the yeast will produce a significant amount of esters and aromatic flavours in the ale.
+This will tend to give Ales 'fruity' or floral compounds.
 Ales tend to be slightly sweeter than Lagers.
-Some Styles of Ales include but are not limited to, Stout, Barley Wine, Best Bitter and Albier.
+Some Styles of Ales include but are not limited to Stout, Barley Wine, Best Bitter and Albier.

 Lagers are Bottom fermented and require much more conditioning time than Ales.
 Lagers are the most commonly consumed of the two families.
-Lager undergoes a primary fermentation at 7 - 12C or 45 – 55F then it will undergo a secondary phase or the “lagering” phase at 0 - 4 C or 30 - 40 F. This secondary fermentation will clarify and mellow the brew.
-The cooler temperatures will inhibit some the byproducts associated with brewing to give lagers a crisper taste than Ales.
+Lager undergoes a primary fermentation at 7 - 12 °C or 45 – 55 °F then it will undergo a secondary phase or the 'lagering' phase at 0 - 4 °C or 30 - 40 °F. This secondary fermentation will clarify and mellow the brew.
+The cooler temperatures will inhibit some of the by-products associated with brewing to give lagers a crisper taste than Ales.
 Some familiar styles of Lager are Pilsners and Bock.

 Of course to start the brewing process we need to have a few vital ingredients: